seandearnaley/seandearnaley.com/content/pages/about.md

 ... shortly thereafter I began developing commercial applications for governments and corporations.
 I worked on many important projects, including intranet systems for the **[United Nations (the International Atomic Energy Agency)](https://www.iaea.org/)**, an ISO 9000 management system for **[British Oxygen](https://www.boconline.co.uk/)** and several intranet systems for companies like **[Sterilite](https://www.sterilite.com/)**, **[Intel](https://www.intel.com/)** and **Compaq**.

-I went to university in Liverpool, England where I studied computers.
-There I would establish a specialization in Homelessness Management Systems.
-I also contributed to the development of Liverpool's first surround sound studio with several Liverpool Institute of Performing Arts alumni, the **Binary Cell**.
+I went to university later in life, I was in my mid twenties when I started..
+I studied in Liverpool, England where I did a computer s. degree.
+I continued working full time, I established a specialization in Homelessness Management Systems with Simtech Solutions.
 I did some significant work for the **United States Federal Government** working on database systems, advanced reporting and developed several mobile applications for homelessness and social service platforms (**Point In Time**, **[Counting.Us](https://counting.us/)**).

-… at night I would write music and produce records for myself and a variety of artists.
+I contributed to the development of Liverpool's first surround sound studio with several Liverpool Institute of Performing Arts alumni, the **Binary Cell**.

-In 2017 I worked for an education company where I was a Principal Engineer on a lesson delivery pipeline servicing 6 million kids across the United States.
+I moved back to the US in 2013.
+In 2017 I worked as a Principal Engineer for a large education company in the Boston area, I worked on a lesson delivery pipeline providing education to 6 million kids across the United States.

 I have a passion for science and technology.
 I love making tracks on my computer, I love fitness, I love virtual reality, I love learning.